JNRowe/vim-configs/dein.rst

         \ 'on_ft': 'python',
     \ })

+..

-Create your own text objects
+    “Create your own text objects”

 .. code-block:: vim